diku-dk/ap-e2024-pub/week6/README.md

   deriving (Eq, Ord, Show)
 ```

-* Add these type definitions to `SPC.Core` and also add them to the
+* Add these type definitions to `SPC` and also add them to the
   module export list.

 Initially a job has status `JobPending`.
 In fact, since we have yet to